 CONTROL REGISTERS

-The control registers for the TLV320AlC3105 are described in detail below.
+The control registers for the TLV320AIC3104 are described in detail as follows.
 All registers are 8 bits in width, with D7 referring to the most-significant bit of each register, and D0 referring to the least-significant bit.